Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Methodology

-We assume that the GEI image is sampled from a low dimensional manifold where the identity and angle change smoothly along respective dimensions.
-As the latent code $z$ is constrained to contain the identity information only, we can easily manipulate the angle of the generated image by concatenating different angle labels to $z$.
-Thus it is intuitive to employ a conditional discriminator $D_{id}$ to ensure the view angle of the generated image.
-Mathematically, for a given training pair $(x_i^p, x_i^k)$, the angle sensitive discriminator can be trained by:
+One fact held in this work is that the GEIs are sampled from a low dimensional manifold \cite{he2019multi}, where the identity and angle change gradually and smoothly along respective dimensions.
+Thus we can easily manipulate the angle of the generated image by concatenating various angle vectors to the view-invariant features.
+Inheriting the similar idea of $D_{\text{id}}$, we employ an angle discriminator $D_{\text{angle}}$ to ensure the view angle of the generated GEI is matched with the angle condition.
+Mathematically, for the input GEI $\bm{x}_i^m$ and the angle condition $\bm{c}_v$, the angle discriminator can be trained by:

-It is worth noting that in $D_{angle}$, the one-hot vector label is concatenated after the first convolutional layer to obtain a better performance according to \cite{perarnau2016invertible}.
+In practise, the one-hot angle condition $\bm{c}$ is concatenated after the first convolutional layer in $D_{\text{angle}}$ to obtain a better performance inspiring by \cite{perarnau2016invertible}.